fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 import ReactDOM from 'react-dom'
 ```

-[Import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in the code.
+[Imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in the code.
 The <i>react</i> module is placed into a variable called _React_ and <i>react-dom</i> to variable _ReactDOM_.

 Let's move our <i>Note</i> component into its own module.

-In smaller applications components are usually placed in a directory called <i>components</i> , which is placed within the <i>src</i> directory.
+In smaller applications, components are usually placed in a directory called <i>components</i> , which is in turn placed within the <i>src</i> directory.
 The convention is to name the file after the component.

 Now we'll create a directory called <i>components</i> to our application and place a file <i>Note.js</i> there.
 The contents of the Note.js file are as follows: